ZakariaMQ/reddit_scraper/README.md

 # reddit_scraper
 # Reddit Subreddit Scraper

+## First
+Feel free to jump in and help us make this project even better!
+We'd love your contributions.

 ## Getting Started
 This Python script is designed to scrape posts from a Reddit subreddit and save them to a SQLite database.
 It allows you to collect data such as post ID, title, score, author, date, and associated URL.